-Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath And Solo Work [Opinion]
+Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath, And Solo Work [Opinion]

 “Well, I’m without a doubt truly blessed to have Ozzy in my life and then have Ozzy to take me from working at a gas station when I’m 19, 20 years old.
 It’s the biggest platform you can have, I mean Saint Rhoads started that way.
 And then being a huge fan of Jake [E. Lee] and obviously Tony Iommi ’cause I’m a huge [Black] Sabbath freako.”

-Zakk Wilde has had a very prolific career, as a guitarist with Ozzy Osbourne, Black Label Society, and Zakk Sabbath.
+Zakk Wilde has had a very prolific career as a guitarist with Ozzy Osbourne, Black Label Society, and Zakk Sabbath.
 Zakk Wilde has also found time to create some amazing solo music.

-Zakk Wilde will be touring with Zakk Sabbath and as they promote their 25 minute EP “War Pigs” in May and June according to Guitar World.
+Zakk Wilde will be touring with Zakk Sabbath as they promote their 25 minute EP “War Pigs” in May and June, according to Guitar World.
 Then Zakk will go on tour with Ozzy Osbourne.
 After that tour, Zakk Wilde could be on Ozzy Osbourne’s next album.

-Zakk Wilde was the lead guitarist on eight Ozzy Osbourne albums, and will likely play on a ninth in 2018 or 2019.
+Zakk Wilde was the lead guitarist on eight Ozzy Osbourne albums and will likely play on a ninth in 2018 or 2019.
 Zakk Wilde is featured on No Rest for the Wicked, Just Say Ozzy, No More Tears, Live & Loud, Ozzmosis, Down to Earth, Live at Budokan, and Black Rain.
-Ozzy Osbourne has produced a total of 11 albums, under the name Ozzy Osbourne, and ten albums with Black Sabbath.
+Ozzy Osbourne has produced a total of 11 albums under the name Ozzy Osbourne and 10 albums with Black Sabbath.

 Zakk Wilde’s Black Label Society produced 13 albums.
-Zakk Wilde is the front man for The Black Label Society in addition to serving as the lead guitarist.
+Zakk Wilde is the front man for Black Label Society in addition to serving as the lead guitarist.
 Wilde has also produced two solo albums, Book of Shadows and Book of Shadows II.
-Wilde also produced an amazing southern rock Album called Pride and Glory in 1994.
+Wilde also produced an amazing southern rock album called Pride and Glory in 1994.

 Ozzy Osbourne really did rescue Zakk Wilde from a gas station in New Jersey.
 Zakk Wilde sent Ozzy Osbourne a demo tape in 1987, Ozzy Osbourne hired Zakk Wilde in the same year, and the rest is history.

-Listening to The Black Label Society it is really hard to imagine that Zakk Wilde is from New Jersey.
-Most would suspect Georgia or Alabama from Zakk Wilde’s singing voice and sound which is an exquisitely southern rock when he is playing for The Black Label Society.
+Listening to Black Label Society, it is really hard to imagine that Zakk Wilde is from New Jersey.
+Most would suspect Georgia or Alabama from Zakk Wilde’s singing voice and sound, which is an exquisitely southern rock when he is playing for Black Label Society.

-Zakk Wilde, now 50-years-old, looks at least 20 years younger than his actual age, and moves like he is about 30 years younger.
+Zakk Wilde, now 50-years-old, looks at least 20 years younger than his actual age and moves like he is about 30 years younger.
 It is hard to imagine that this man has seen half a century, but his experience with a guitar becomes quite clear in the quality of Wilde’s music.

 Zakk Wilde’s versatility alone is enough to strike awe in fellow guitarists.
-To play for Black Sabbath’s Ozzy Osbourne and then create something like The Black Label Society’s “Fire It Up” or “Suicide Messiah,” with the hard southern rock metal sound, is amazing.
+To play for Black Sabbath’s Ozzy Osbourne and then create something like Black Label Society’s “Fire It Up” or “Suicide Messiah,” with the hard southern rock metal sound, is amazing.

 Zakk Wilde acknowledges that a lot was made of a perceived shift is his work toward a more mellow sound in his solo work in Book of Shadows II.
 Wilde is quoted in Gig City.